The COVID-19 outbreak has thrown the majority of global industries into sharp decline, but online poker is one of the few exceptions.

 Pending regulatory approval, the Pennsylvania Spring Championship of Online Poker (PASCOOP) will start on April 4.

-The series, a first for PA online poker players, will set a record for PokerStars festivals in the US with $2 million in total guarantees.
+The series, a first for online poker players in PA players, will set a record for PokerStars festivals in the US with $2 million in total guarantees.

 Last fall’s PACOOP offered the same $1 million as its sister NJCOOP, but the site had only just launched at the time.
 February’s Bounty Builder Series had 67% higher guarantees in Pennsylvania than New Jersey, and PA’s Winter Series guaranteed more than double NJ’s.